dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 contains the mapping from internal IDs to IRIs.
 This JSON file is generated after each successful `xmlupload`.

 In order to upload data incrementally the procedure described [here](dsp-tools-xmlupload.md#incremental-xml-upload) is recommended.

+An internal ID is used in the `<resptr>` tag of an XML file to reference resources inside the same XML file.
+Once data is uploaded to DSP, it cannot be referenced by this internal ID anymore.
+Instead, the resource's IRI has to be used.
+After a successful `xmlupload`, the mapping of internal IDs to their respective IRIs is written to a file called `id2iri_mapping_[timstamp].json`.
+After a successful upload of the data, an output file is written (called `id2iri_mapping_[timstamp].json`) with the mapping of internal IDs used inside the XML and their corresponding IRIs which uniquely identify them inside DSP.
+This file should be kept if data is later added with the `--incremental` option.

+To do an incremental XML upload, one of the following procedures is recommended.

+- Incremental XML upload with use of internal IDs:
+     1. Initial XML upload with internal IDs.
+     2. The file `id2iri_mapping_[timestamp].json` is created.
+     3. Create new XML file(s) with resources referencing other resources by their internal IDs in `<resptr>` (using the same IDs as in the initial XML upload).
+     4. Run `dsp-tools id2iri new_data.xml id2iri_mapping_[timestamp].json` to replace the internal IDs in `new_data.xml` with IRIs.
+Only internal IDs inside the `<resptr>` tag are replaced.
+     5. Run `dsp-tools xmlupload --incremental new_data.xml` to upload the data to DSP.
+- Incremental XML Upload with the use of IRIs: Use IRIs in the XML to reference existing data on the DSP server.